AayushSo/seq2fsm/README.md

 # seq2fsm
-## Create an FSM that can detect a sequence in a bitstream
+## Create an FSM state table (and generate Verilog code!) that can detect a sequence in a bitstream

 ### This is a python library that generates an FSM to detect an arbritary pattern on an input bitstream.